-The following game fish can be caught on deep sea sport fishing trips off Maui Hawaii.
+The following Maui game fish can be caught on deep sea sport fishing trips off Maui Hawaii.

-The sportfishing boats usually don’t target any one particular species, but some captains have their “preferences”.
+The Maui sport fishing boats usually don’t target any one particular species, but some captains have their “preferences”.
 Be sure to ask when you contact me.
 I’ll try and recommend an appropriate captain.

 Pacific Blue Marlin